RathaKM/url-imagecount-service/README.md

 - The application also provides another REST API (__v1/imagecount/jobId/10__) with a Job ID as input parameter.
 This API will return a JSON response with the number of images found in the contents of each URL supplied for that job id.
    - The total image count for each url will be displayed if that particular url request is completed
    - Otherwise the status 'Pending' will be displayed
+- For the purpose of demonstration this application also contains REST API for returning the Url contents.
+The contents available thro' '_/v1/url1/image, /v1/url2/image and /v1/url3/image_'

 ## Project Features